 The Catalina Islands are an archipelago of rough and rocky outcrops that may be found just off the coast of Costa Rica’s Guanacaste region in the country’s far northwestern corner.
-The islands are well known for their enormous manta rays and may be reached by taking day excursions with diving companies that are situated in Playas del Coco.
+The Catalina islands are well known for their enormous manta rays and may be reached by taking day excursions with diving paradise companies that are situated in Playas del Coco.
 Mantas may be seen there throughout the whole year.
 However, the months of November through May are when the chances of seeing one are highest.
-There are also significant numbers of other types of rays, such as spotted eagle rays, mobula rays, and bullseye round stingrays.
+There are also significant numbers of other types of rays, such as spotted eagle rays, Mobula rays, dive shops, and bullseye round stingrays.

 The Catalina Islands provide more than just the opportunity to see rays.
-Divers with experience have a better chance of seeing sharks, turtles, and schools of brightly colored fish.
-There is a good chance of seeing several cetacean species, such as humpbacks and orcas, during the voyage out to the islands.
+Divers with experience have a better chance of seeing sharks, turtles, and schools of brightly colored tropical fish.
+There is a good chance of seeing several cetacean species, such as humpback whales and orcas, during the voyage out to the islands.
 A certification for advanced conditions is recommended here since the circumstances here often entail high currents.

 Gulf of Papagayo for Snorkeling

-Because the Gulfo Dulce on the Osa Peninsula is home to both distinct marine and terrestrial habitats, it is an ideal vacation spot for those who are passionate about animals in both the ocean and the rainforest.
+Because the Golfo Dulce on the Osa Peninsula is home to both distinct marine and terrestrial habitats, it is an ideal vacation spot for those who are passionate about animals in both the ocean and the rainforest.
 In addition, it is home to a large population of spinner dolphins, which means that you may be lucky enough to see an impromptu dolphin show while you are out snorkeling.

 This island may be found in the Gulf of Nicoya.
 It is an excellent all-around destination for divers of all skill levels due to the variety of shallow and deep locations that are located there.
 In particular, it is well recognized as the “wreck diving capital” of the nation.

-Our objective is to acquaint you with the local area and its culture to the extent that you will have the impression that you have always been a member of the community and have been sharing the pura vida way of life with us from the very beginning.
+Our objective is to acquaint you with the local area and its culture to the extent that you will have the impression that you have always been a member of the community and have been sharing the Pura Vida way of life with us from the very beginning.
 Have faith that if you read this book and use the knowledge it contains, you will be able to integrate in no time!

-For further detail, Get your copy today on Amazon or at your favorite digital bookshop today of the book Costa Rica for Expats!
+For further detail, Get your copy on Amazon or at your favorite digital bookshop today of the book Costa Rica for Expats!